cavanstewart/ServerHerd/README.md

 # ServerHerd

-This is a server created with python and acyncio.
+This is a server herd created with python and acyncio.
 Five servers can be brought online that can track their location using the google maps api.
-They also share their locations so clients can ping any server for it's location.
+They are also able to share their location so a client connected to a server can ping any server's location.